Damianchii/how-to-create-react-app/README.md

-# How to create React App
+# How to create React App using Vite

 <p align="center">
   <a href="https://skillicons.dev">